jaidTw/ctf-writeups/dctf-2018/memsome.md

 "44e18699a27596eddd71b7920a04864b": "}",
 ```

-6. finally, use the table to substitute the string in step.5, any character missing will shown as `^`
+6. Finally, use the table to substitute the string in step.5, any character missing will shown as `^`.
 ```
 DCT^{9aa149d1a8a825f582fa7684713ca64ec77ff33bda71de76b51b0a8f1026303c}
 Lossing key: